bebraw/spyder/README.md

 [![build status](https://secure.travis-ci.org/bebraw/spyder.png)](http://travis-ci.org/bebraw/spyder)
 # spyder - Web indexer and scraper runner

 `spyder` provides basic architecture for running perpetual web indexers and scrapers.
-It comes as a CLI tool which you then provide configuration using either `-c` or `--config` parameter.
+It comes as a CLI tool which you then provide configuration using either `-c` or `--config` parameter (`spyder -c ./config.js`).

 Consider the following `config.js` for basic configuration: